saphcarter/animle/README.md

         Ran 6 tests in 5.734s

         OK
+##### Selenium Script w/ Chrome
 A selenium python script w/ chrome driver that requires you to be running the localhost website simultaneously.
 This is due to issues with getting the driver to run from inside a unittest class.
 Obviously as this is not an isolated test class we do not add things to the database as they would be added to the main database which is not desirable.
 1. Follow 'how to launch' steps to run the website on local terminal
 2. From a seperate terminal (we used WSL) run:

         flask_app$ python3 selenium/chrome_test.py
 3. This was our output, this is obviously a fully successful output:

         Testing initial load
         --> Page renders with no user logged in